 La Clase de Español

 My name is Jerry Bowling and I will be your son's or daughter’s Spanish teacher.
-In most of the Spanish speaking countries the teacher is called “El Maestro or El Profesor.”
-That means “the teacher” in English.
+This year we are studying Spanish 2.

-Teaching Spanish is my second career and is one of my passions.
+Teaching is my second career and I love teaching Spanish.
 I will do all that I can to help your child have success in learning, not only in Spanish but grow in a knowledge of the world around us.
 If he/she has problems encourage him/her to contact me and I can hopefully make a time to do some tutoring.
 Any questions or concerns just let me know, call me at school or you can ask for a one-on-one meeting.

-I lived in South America for 28 years and served as a Baptist missionary.
+I lived in South America for 28 years serving as a Baptist missionary.
 I retired in 2015 from full-time missions because I wanted to have some time with grandkids and parents.
-I loved living in South America gave me a really good feeling for the different cultures and it didn’t hurt to become fluent in the language of Spanish.
-We have lived in Costa Rica, Paraguay and Chile, and I have visited and worked in many of the other Spanish Speaking Countries.
+I loved living in South America and it gave me a love for the people and culture.
+It didn’t hurt to become fluent in the language of Spanish.
+I have lived in Costa Rica, Paraguay and Chile, and I have visited and worked in many of the other Spanish Speaking Countries.
 In fact, I have traveled to over 20 different countries.
 I hope to share some of what I experienced with the students.

-This is my 3rd year to teach Spanish.
+This is my 6th year to teaching Spanish.
 I taught at Liberty High School in 2005 – 2006 and began here at Hardin High School in 2016.

-This year your son or daughter will be learning a language that is spoken by over 500,000,000 people in the world.
-The United States has over 52 million people that speak Spanish.
+This year your son or daughter will be learning a language spoken by over 500,000,000 people in the world.
+In fact, the United States has over 52 million people that speak Spanish.
 Only Mexico has more Spanish speakers than the U.S. There are countless opportunities to get a good paying job for people who speak Spanish.

 - How did your Spanish class go today?

 - Ask them to teach you a word or two?
 You will be impressed and proud of their progress.